This information explains how you can improve your sleep after cancer treatment.

 - Switch to a heavier or lighter blanket as the seasons change.

-- Do not watch TV, use the computer, or talk on the phone while lying in bed.
+- Don’t watch TV, use the computer, or talk on the phone while lying in bed.
 Use your bed only for sleep and sexual activity.

-- Do not let your pets sleep in your bedroom because their movements may wake you up.
+- Don’t let your pets sleep in your bedroom.
+Their movements may wake you up.